9 Best Sugar-Free Syrups Of 2026

 Sugar-free syrup may or may not have calories, depending on the brand and the ingredients used in the syrup.

-On our list of the 9 best sugar-free syrups, 4 of them do have calories and 5 do not.
+On our list of the 9 best sugar-free syrups, some have a small number of calories and others are completely calorie free.
 Most sugar-free syrups in generally are relatively quite low in calories, if not free from them.

 Does sugar-free syrup have carbs?